 In the late 1980s, programs for adults began to be offered, such as Wellness Weekends and Family Camps – still a favorite today.
 Day Camp began in 1995, encompassing many features of our award-winning Resident Camp.

 As Camp Crosley was bursting at its seams in the early 2000s, with support from the lake community, Crosley was able to purchase Camp Dick Runyan in 2007 from the Huntington YMCA.
 Through this partnership, construction began late 2007 for the KIVA (a large multipurpose building – housing storage, bathrooms, kitchen, gym/dining hall, and classroom space), and 8 yurt-style cabins.
 The original arts and crafts building was been renovated into our Arts and Crafts Center.
 The existing Manager’s House/office was renovated and now houses the Associate Executive Director.
 The nurses cabin is used as camper housing.
 The pavilion is still used for gatherings/campfires.
 The North Teen Village opened mid-summer 2008.

 Camp Crosley has come a long way from having 490 campers for the whole summer in 1997, to having about 2600 campers for the whole summer today.
 Camp also hosts about 10,000 guest annually through various groups and retreats.

-Camp Crosley annually provides facilities and programs for various community events and give $100,000 per year, through our YMCA’s Invest in Youth campaign, in scholarships for children to attend our programs.
+Camp Crosley annually provides facilities and programs for various community events and give $100,000 per year, through our YMCA’s Annual Campaign, in scholarships for children to attend our programs.